What is Interjection in English Grammar?

 Multi-word Interjection

-Interjections that contains more than one word is known as “Multi-word Interjection”.
+Interjections that contain more than one word is known as “Multi-word Interjection”.
 For example Oh, really?, Holy moly!, uh-oh, uh-huh, indeed, etc.

 Example statements of Multi-word Interjections: